law01f/n8n-cloud-aws/README.md

 Now that your brand new virtual machine has been created, you can go to the next step!

 ## Step 2: Run my install script
+Before starting Step 2, you **need to have a valid domain or subdomain** that you can use and that you own.
+You can use a dynamic DNS service as I did for this tutorial.
+You need to select the public IP of your newly create instance and update the IP address that will be used fo the name resolution.
+Ok, now you can really go to the next step!

 1. **Download the script:**
    ```bash